Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 `getChildScripts()`
 :   **If the instance refers to a `JSScript`**, return a new array whose
-    elements are Debugger.Script objects for each function and each generator expression in this script.
+    elements are Debugger.Script objects for each function in this script.
 Only direct children are included; nested children can be reached by walking the tree.

     **If the instance refers to WebAssembly code**, throw a `TypeError`.